geminilabs/site-reviews-v2/readme.txt

 3. A view of the MCE shortcode dropdown button

-4. A view of the Site Reviews &gt; Settings page
+4. A view of the Site Reviews &gt; Settings &gt; General page

+5. A view of the Site Reviews &gt; Settings &gt; Reviews page

-5. A view of the Site Reviews &gt; Get Help &gt; Documentation tab
+6. A view of the Site Reviews &gt; Get Help &gt; Documentation tab

-6. A view of the Site Reviews &gt; Get Help &gt; System Info tab
+7. A view of the Site Reviews &gt; Get Help &gt; System Info tab

-7. A view of the Recent Site Reviews widget settings
+8. A view of the Recent Site Reviews widget settings

-8. A view of the Submit a Site Review widget settings
+9. A view of the Submit a Site Review widget settings

-9. How the Recent Site Reviews widget looks like using the Twenty Sixteen WordPress theme
+10. How the Recent Site Reviews widget looks like using the Twenty Sixteen WordPress theme

-10. How the Submit a Site Review widget looks like using the Twenty Sixteen WordPress theme
+11. How the Submit a Site Review widget looks like using the Twenty Sixteen WordPress theme

+12. How the Slack notifications look like

+13. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==